 Peru Travel Journal Day 5 – Wilcahuain Ruins, Ancash, Peru

 Woke up and enjoyed plenty of coffee, coca leaf tea and a mountain of fruit surrounded by the Andes mountains.
 This is our last full day here, so we have to make it count!
-Going to miss waking up in this place (both in Huaraz and Olaza’s Guest House), but it’s not over yet and it’s not like we’re going home right away either.
+I’m going to miss waking up in this place (both in Huaraz and Olaza’s Guest House), but it’s not over yet, and it’s not like we’re going home right away either.
 Lima is still waiting to be explored!

 After breakfast we went to the market to stock up on some food for a day trip to the Wilcahuain ruins just outside of town.
 We wandered and explored the Mercado Central again and found out there is always something new to discover!

 Today we checked out the upstairs section of the market.
-We didn’t even realized it existed the first few times, but now we’re glad we found it.
+We didn’t even realize it existed the first few visits, but now we’re glad we found it.
 Upstairs has booths with cooked food, rather than just raw ingredients to purchase.
 We walked around getting a feel for the place and decided on soup from one of the unmarked vendors.
-We went to the one with all the locals eating at it, it was the only busy one at the time, so it made the choice simple.
-The choice of soups were meat or fish.
+We went to the one with all the locals eating at it- it was the only busy one at the time, so it made the decision easy.
+The choice of soups were meat or fish, no other description.
 I pointed to my neighbour and said “I’ll have what he’s having”.
-I think it was guinea pig entrails, yum.
+I think it was guinea pig entrails, yum!
 We were down with a little mystery and we gobbled up the whatever it was soup!

 What an adventure!
-Just getting back from our hike and it’s after dark.
-Initially, we were going to take the collectivo back to town because it was supposed to rain, but we ended up walking it anyways and the sun came out.
-Probably shouldn’t have walked the WHOLE way back though.
-Regretting not getting a taxi once we hit the city’s edge.
-That part was a much longer walk than we estimated and we had already seen plenty of the city.
+We are just getting back from our hike and it’s after dark now.
+Initially, we were going to take the collectivo back to town because it was supposed to rain, but we ended up walking the trail into town anyways as the sun came out.
+We probably shouldn’t have walked the WHOLE way back though and regretting not getting a taxi once we hit the city’s edge.
+The walk to the city centre was a much longer walk than we estimated and we had already seen plenty of the city on our previous days.
 It’s too late to go to the artisan craft market now, that was the only other thing we had planned other than attempting to take it easy and rest for once.
-I think I will get back to writing about the walk a little later after I’m done packing for the bus ride out of here in the morning.
+I think I will get back to writing about the walk a little later after I’m done packing for the bus ride out of here in the morning…

-We then took the hike back to Huaraz, following alongside the river stream until we were back in town.
-It was a wonderful stroll through the Andean coutryside while we were hopping rocks along the stream and getting to see cows, shaggy pigs, sheep and rustic cabins all surrounded by scenic greenery and picturesque mountain views.
+We then took the hike back to Huaraz, which involves following alongside the river stream until we were back in town.
+It was a wonderful stroll through the Andean countryside, while we were hopping rocks along the stream and getting to see cows, shaggy pigs, sheep and rustic cabins, all surrounded by scenic greenery and picturesque mountain views.
 Everything in Peru has been so amazing and this was yet another one of the best things!

-Things weren’t all sunshine and rainbows on the walk back, although we did see those.
-Apparently there have been armed robberies on the trails, so we had to keep our guard up as we trekked back to Huaraz.
-The people we did see were all friendly, saying hello and pointing us in the right direction.
+Things weren’t all sunshine and rainbows on the walk back, although we did see those too.
+In the past there have been armed robberies on the trails heading back to town, so we had to keep our guard up as we trekked back to Huaraz.
+However, the people we did see were all friendly, saying hello and pointing us in the right direction.
 There were some teenagers that gave us a “ppft” look as they walked past us, and we have noticed even back in town that the teenage boys will look us up and down, like at our wrists and faces, checking to see if we are wearing valuables, I assume.
-Nothing to worry about for us though since we don’t have anything, but still good to keep our guard up.
+Nothing to worry about for us though since we don’t have anything, but still a good idea to keep our guard up and respect the warnings.